KenAdams-AK/pannels-list/README.md

 ## Run the App

 To install all necessary dependencies use the command `$ npm install`.
-To launch the application in the browser use the command `$ npm start`.
+To launch the application in the browser use the command `$ npm run start`.